HumanCellAtlas/data-portal-content/content/contribute/data/contributing-expect-prepare.md

 - Summary of project and team information
 - Confirmation that data is consented for open access

-Learn more about what to expect and how to prepare for the data submission process [here](/contribute/data/contributing-expect-prepare.md).
+Learn more about how to prepare for the data submission process [here](/contribute/data/contributing-expect-prepare.md).

 > Ready to contribute?
 Start the conversation by emailing [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org).